Quebec City man charged with woman's murder was out on day parole for ex-spouse's brutal slaying in 2004 | CBC News

 Quebec City man charged with woman's murder was out on day parole for ex-spouse's brutal slaying in 2004

-The Parole Board of Canada approved a plan that allowed a man who killed his partner in 2004 to continue to have what it deemed "inappropriate" sexual relations with women, despite expressing concern that that plan "constituted a serious and worrisome risk factor."
+The Parole Board of Canada approved a plan that allowed a man who killed his partner in 2004 to continue to have what it deemed "inappropriate" sexual relations with women, despite its concern the plan "constituted a serious and worrisome risk factor."

 That red flag is contained in a parole board written decision dated Sept.
 19, 2019, denying Eustachio Gallese full parole, but extending his day parole, with conditions.

-Gallese, 51, was charged Thursday with second-degree murder in the death of Marylène Levesque, a 22-year-old whose body was found by police in a hotel room in Quebec City's Sainte-Foy neighbourhood Wednesday evening.
+Gallese, 51, was charged Thursday with second-degree murder in the death of 22-year-old Marylène Levesque, whose body was found by police in a hotel room in Quebec City's Sainte-Foy neighbourhood Wednesday evening.

 LeBel wants to know why certain conditions were granted to Gallese and whether his case workers were properly trained to evaluate the risk he may have posed to public safety.